moyeneka/MySQL-with-python/README.md

 # MySQL-with-python

 Objective
 The goal of this assignment is to understand and practice using a high-level language (C++, Java, or Python) to interact with a database via ODBC or JDBC.
 Your goal is to write a program that runs from the command line.
 It interacts with an end-user to insert, delete, and update records as well as handle queries on the data.
-The interface can be very similar to Homework 1, and the database managed is the same as homework 3.

 1) Find all suppliers and coffees names for a given country
 2) Add a new supplier with item(s) that they provide, then show who else provides such item(s)
 3) List all items sold by a particular employee